dancavallaro/rack-requestid/README.md

 There are a few options you can pass in:

   * `:include_response_header` determines whether to include the request ID in a response header.
+  * `:overwrite` can be enabled to overwrite any request ID provided by the platform or client.
   * `:generator` can be specified to provide a custom request ID generator.

 If you want to modify the options used, simply do: